ClinLine/USDM_SDTM_mapper/README.md

 The current version includes the creation of all Trial design domains.
 Some additional functionality like HTML parsing and reference resolution will be added soon.

-We presented this tool at the CDISC COSA webinar on 23 September 2025 which explains the tool in more detail.
+We presented this tool at the ClinLine Break & Learn webinar on 10 December 2025 which explains the tool in more detail.
 See [Youtube video](https://youtu.be/7xfPWnCjrQ8)

 ## Input
 The input for the tool is based on the [SDTM mappings available in the CDISC DDF Github](https://github.com/cdisc-org/DDF-RA/blob/main/Documents/Mappings/sdtm_mapping.xlsx)